-Last year, I began to educate others on what I’ve learned about intergenerational trauma and systemic oppression.
+Last year, I began to share what I’ve learned about intergenerational trauma and systemic oppression.
 Calling out my privilege as a light-skinned Asian American, thin, and able-bodied cis woman from a middle-class family, I found myself shouting into a void.
 Unfortunately, the more I shared, the more vulnerable I became to the social injustice and biases I was fighting.
 As I neared graduation from pharmacy school, I grew silent on my blog in fear that I would be too liberal or combative to get hired in an already over-saturated job market.
-I felt stuck, but I recognize now that it was a privilege to stay silent.
+I felt stuck, but I recognize now that staying silent on racism is a privilege.

 Why did my words feel so violent when I uttered the reality of racism?
 I felt aggressive and unprofessional when I said Black instead of African American and White instead of Caucasian in patient notes or during presentations.
 Was I out of line?
 The discomfort shown on the overwhelmingly White faces around me seemed to validate that fear.

 It is normal to feel unsafe in a space not made for you

 I realize now that my words were never violent.
 Dismissing the topic of race is violence in a world that profits off racial disparities in health, wealth, and education.
 I knew I had to welcome the discomfort in order to bring about change.
 Although there’s a high probability my words struck a nerve with some preceptors and colleagues, I promised myself that I would continue to do the work of educating and calling out racism through personal and professional interactions since I didn’t feel safe enough online.
 I’ve been waiting for the day that I could share anti-racism resources in all spaces without seeming like a performative activist or like I’m speaking on behalf of Black people.
 Frankly, I’ve been tired of making White people feel comfortable in a country built on Indigenous land by Black bodies that they continue to profit from to this day.